-Auto-enrolment applies to all employers, though smaller employers will not be required to set up an auto-enrolment pension scheme until their 'staging date' - generally some time from 2014 onwards.
+Auto-enrolment applies to all employers, though smaller employers will not be required to set up an auto-enrolment pension scheme until their 'staging date'.

 You should ensure that you understand what you need to do well in advance, as setting up an auto-enrolment pension scheme can be complex and time-consuming.